risd-gd/babybindery/_posts/2016-09-08-unit1_overview.md

 Compositions should be printed and mounted to presentation board.
 Trim board flush with edge of the print.
 Label each with your name and date on the back.
+- Mounting Supplies in RISD store:
+- Museum Board Black 4 ply, 32"x40" $19.75
+- Double Tack, $7.05

 One print will be collected by your teacher for a show in the GD Commons at a later date.

 ### Week 2

-**Lecture: Gestalt + Final Deliverables**
+#### Lecture: Gestalt + Final Deliverables

 ![Slide sample](/img/gestalt.png)
 [See lecture slides on Google Drive](https://drive.google.com/a/risd.edu/file/d/0B8F9VKqvC_8ISHlmUGVJNzhDNXc/view)

-Mounting Supplies in RISD store:
-Museum Board Black 4 ply, 32"x40" $19.75
-Double Tack, $7.05